karatelabs/karate/README.md

 > Karate will traverse sub-directories and look for `*.feature` files.
 For example if you have the JUnit class in the `com.mycompany` package, `*.feature` files in `com.mycompany.foo` and `com.mycompany.bar` will also be run.
 This is one reason why you may want to prefer a 'flat' directory structure as [explained above](#naming-conventions).

 ## JUnit 5
 Karate supports JUnit 5 and the advantage is that you can have multiple methods in a test-class.
-Only two `import`-s are needed, and instead of a class-level annotation, you use a nice [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and [fluent-api](https://en.wikipedia.org/wiki/Fluent_interface) to express which tests and tags you want to use.
+Only 1 `import` is needed, and instead of a class-level annotation, you use a nice [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and [fluent-api](https://en.wikipedia.org/wiki/Fluent_interface) to express which tests and tags you want to use.

 Note that the Java class does not need to be `public` and even the test methods do not need to be `public` - so tests end up being very concise.